ChidiebereAgunanne/RecipeProject/README.md

 The above graph shows a boxplot of how the missingness of ratings effect the distribution of minutes.
 As you can see missing rating values gave a slightly higher median the non-missing rating values.

-To analyze the missingness of `'rating_per_recipe'` on `'log_minutes'` I ran a permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.
+To analyze the missingness of `'rating_per_recipe'` on `'log_minutes'` I ran a permutation test on a filtered version of the dataframe (excluded outliers) by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.

 <iframe
   src="assets/rating_minutes_missing_dist.html"